Kirsten Gillibrand: Committee assignments

-U.S. Senate
+U.S. Senate (2009–present)

 Appointment

 On December 1, 2008, President-elect Barack Obama announced his choice of Hillary Clinton, the junior U.S. senator from New York, as Secretary of State.
 Clinton was confirmed by a vote of 94–2 on January 21, 2009.
 Just hours before being sworn in as Secretary of State, Clinton resigned her Senate seat, effective immediately.
 Obama's December announcement began a two-month search to fill her Senate seat.
 Under New York law, the governor appoints a replacement.
 A special election would then be held in November 2010 for the remainder of her term, which ended in January 2013.

 Governor David Paterson's selection process began with a number of prominent names and high-profile New York Democrats, including Andrew Cuomo, Fran Drescher and Caroline Kennedy, vying for the spot.
 Gillibrand quietly campaigned for the position, meeting secretly with Paterson on at least one occasion.
 She said that she made an effort to underscore her successful House elections in a largely conservative district, adding that she could be a good complement to Chuck Schumer.
 Gillibrand was presumed a likely choice in the days before the official announcement.
 On January 23, 2009, Paterson held a press conference to announce Gillibrand as his choice.

 The response to the appointment in New York was mixed.
 Upstate New York media was generally optimistic about the appointment of an upstate senator, as none had been elected since Charles Goodell left office in 1971.
 Many downstaters were disappointed with the selection, with some media outlets stating that Paterson had ignored the electoral influence of New York City and downstate on state politics.
 One questioned whether Paterson's administration was aware of "[where] statewide elections are won and lost".
 Gillibrand was relatively unknown statewide, and many voters found the choice surprising.
 One source stated, "With every Democrat in New York ... angling for the appointment, there was a sense of bafflement, belittlement, and bruised egos when Paterson tapped the junior legislator unknown outside of Albany."

 Shortly before her appointment to the Senate was announced, Gillibrand reportedly contacted the Empire State Pride Agenda, an LGBT lobbying organization in New York, to express her full support for same-sex marriage, the repeal of the Defense of Marriage Act, the repeal of the Don't Ask, Don't Tell policy regarding gay and lesbian servicemembers, and the passage of legislation banning discrimination against transgender persons.
-She had supported civil unions for same-sex couples and argued that the same-sex marriage issue should be left to states.
-Paterson's office had advised her to reach out to Empire State Pride.
+The New York Observer wrote, "hours before Governor David Paterson called Gillibrand to inform her that she would replace Hillary Clinton in the Senate in the early morning hours of January 23, a member of the governor's camp reached out to Gillibrand to inform her that she needed to improve her lackluster standing with gay groups before she could win Paterson's appointment, according to one Democratic source".